ItzHzy/origin-query-client/README.md

-The client code for a MTG Rules Engine implementation
+The client code for a MTG rules engine implementation built with electron